Hurricane Abby (1968): Impact

 In Cuba, Abby dropped 12 inches (305 mm) of rain in Isle of Pines and wind gusts up to 50 mph were reported.
 There were no reports of damage or fatalities from Abby's impact on Cuba.

 Abby dropped 4–8 inches (102–203 mm) of rain across southern and western Florida.
 The highest rainfall total was 14.65 in in Hart Lake.
 On the Florida Panhandle, rainfall up to 2 inches (50.8 mm) was reported.
 Gusts went as high as 87 knots at the 60-ft Tower.
 Four tornadoes were reported during Abby's landfall.
-Two of which caused $8,000 dollars (1968 USD) in damage in Florida.
+Two of which caused $8,000 (1968 USD) in damage in Florida.
 Six fatalities resulted from drowning, electrocutions and traffic accidents were reported during the storms landfall.
 In all, damage in Florida by Abby amounted to $250,000 (1968 USD).
 The rainfall was beneficial in Florida, as it aided in ending a drought in the state.
 Two tornadoes in Florida were spawned in association with Abby, both on June 4.
 One was near the Indian River in Brevard County at 6:30 pm EDT.
 No injuries were reported and damage was estimated at less than $5,000 worth of damage.
 The second tornado touched down in Polk County at around 9:30 pm EDT.
-It resulted in no injuries and caused less than $500 dollars in damage.
+It resulted in no injuries and caused less than $500 in damage.
 A funnel cloud was observed at Cape Kennedy around 8:10 am, but it never touched the ground.

 The state of Georgia received rainfall up to 7 in and winds gusting to 41 mph (66 km/h).
 Also, heavy rains caused minor flood damage but no fatalities or injuries were reported.
 In North Carolina, two tornadoes were reported in Charlotte and Monroe.
-The tornadoes caused $30,000 dollars (1968 USD) in damage.
+The tornadoes caused US$30,000 in damage.
 Elsewhere in North Carolina, rainfall was moderate as the storm dropped 2-11 inches (50.8–279 mm) of rain across North Carolina.
-There were no fatalities from Abby's impact on North Carolina.
+However, no fatalities were reported in North Carolina.

-Overall, Abby left six fatalities and $450,000 dollars (1968 USD, $3 million 2013 USD) in damage.
+Overall, Abby left six fatalities and caused US$450,000 (US$4.2 million, July 2025) in damage.